mmattel/EET-Solmate/README.md

 ### Total Solar Injection

 The Solmate does not provide an aggregated total solar injection value.
-This needs to be added in HA manually.
+This needs to be added manually in HA.

 If not already done, add a new Integration: [Riemann sum integral](https://www.home-assistant.io/integrations/integration/).
 The "bad" thing on RI is, if there is a change in the underlaying source which you cant configure anymore, you loose the sum/history and you start counting from 0 because you cant preset it.
 To overcome this situation, Create a template sensor as source, see the section above, to avoid this situation (the source can be changed at any time).
 Alternatively edit the `config/.storage/core.config_entries` file and replace the source (...).